 About Dr. Virginia A. Simpson

-Virginia A. Simpson, Ph.D., known to her clients as “Dr. Ginni,” is a nationally and internationally recognized authority on dying and grieving.
+Virginia A. Simpson, Ph.D., known to her clients as “Dr. Ginni,” is an authority on dying and grieving.

 Dr. Simpson has earned a Fellowship in Thanatology by the Association of Death Education & Counseling (ADEC).
 Dr. Simpson was cited in the July 2007 issue of Town & Country article on grief, numerous times in Palm Springs Life Magazine and The Desert Sun.
 Her own articles have appeared throughout the world.
 Dr. Simpson began her informal grief studies at the age of 12, after her 48-year-old father died suddenly of a heart attack.
 In 1982, she embarked on her formal education in death, dying and bereavement, and started counseling the dying and bereaved in 1984, including creating a special program for at-risk grieving teens in Redwood City, California.
 Upon completion of her dissertation on the psychosocial variables affecting the long-term adaptation of bereaved parents, Dr. Simpson received her doctorate in psychology.